NERV-DAO/documentation/NERV by-laws.md

 Financial report
 </p>

-It is the responsibility of the DAO’s """treasurer""" to prepare an annual report with the capital movements as established in LAW:

-I.Provisional trial balance.

-Ii.Real trial balance carried out monthly and published on the official website of DAO and through the on-line platform.
+Because NERV runs on a dApp supported by blockchain financial reporting and accounting can be done automatically by a computer algorithm.
+In fact every proposal and transfer of money from NERV's treasury is properly recorded and accounted for.
+Thus we require that to be published monthly on the official website of DAO and through the on-line platform.:

+I. A monthly provisional trial balance.

+II.
+A real trial balance.

 ## Temporary provisions

 TBD

-Members who contratualize with the DAO must sign... https://github.com/LarryFlorio/LegalForms/blob/main/DAO-Contributor-Agmt/DAO%20Contributor%20Agreement.md

 WORK IN PROGRESS

 ## References